ICE Seizures for Forfeiture

 The letter is sent by the Fines, Penalties & Forfeiture Officer.
 Along with the notice of seizure and information to claimants (CAFRA form), you will receive a CAFRA Election of Proceedings and Seized Asset Claim Form.

-The only way to contest the seizure is to file a verified claim that demands that the case is referred for court action and judicial forfeiture proceedings.
+The only way to contest the seizure is to file a verified claim that demands that the case be referred for court action and judicial forfeiture proceedings.

-Although the paperwork gives you the option to stipulate to the legality of the seizure by filing a petition for remission or mitigation, those administrative options rarely work.
+Although the paperwork allows you to stipulate to the legality of the seizure by filing a petition for remission or mitigation, those administrative options rarely work.
 Instead, hire an attorney to help you file a verified claim for court action and judicial referral.

 Attorneys for ICE Seizures for Forfeiture